alesimattia/Weather-Station-IN_OUT-Esp32-WiFi-IAQ/README.md

 Will not work.
 So I implemented a custom voltage-mapping function with lower voltage bound 3.2V (as 0%) and 4.2V (100%) as upper bound.

-The weather station will always be plugged to an Usb power suppy, so it is showing voltage only (and not percentage).
+The main weather-station will always be plugged to an Usb power suppy, so it is showing voltage only (and not percentage).